NateEag/how-i-code/drafts/daily-routine.rst

 Do another information triage run.

-If triage does not present immediate priority issues, take up to half an hour to follow up on items from your email inbox.
+If triage does not present immediate priority issues, take the remainder of triage's half hour to follow up on items from your email inbox.
 This is the part of the day where I try to get my inbox to zero (by saving it until now I don't waste the early morning on communications).
 It's fine if it doesn't get to 0, as long as there's less in it than there was at EOD yesterday.

 Return to goal achievement.